bartbes/CubeCreate/docs/source/guide/compiling.rst

    to Release in order to get proper binaries.
 Then, in the tree on the left, open Targets tree, right-click ALL_BUILD, and select "Build ALL_BUILD".
    Then wait some time and after it's built, right-click target "install" and select "Build install"

    Then, you should have binaries in your bin/ and lib/ directories same as with normal "make" building.
-Then, just run CC.
+Then, just run cC.